Stock Markets Climb As Traders Weigh Interest Rates Outlook - UrduPoint

 Cooling inflation in Europe also boosted hopes for a pause in interest rate hikes.

-Wall Street's main indices were up in late morning trading, while European stock markets closed higher and Asian markets ended the day mostly in the green.
+Wall Street's main indices climbed, European stock markets closed higher and Asian markets ended the day mostly in the green as well.

-The banking flare-up has fanned speculation the US Federal Reserve will have to end its inflation-fighting rate hike campaign sooner than expected in order to avoid further destabilising the finance industry.
+The banking flare-up has fanned speculation that the US Federal Reserve will have to end its inflation-fighting rate-hike campaign sooner than expected in order to avoid further destabilizing the finance industry.

-Some investors now predict the central bank will cut borrowing costs by the end of the year -- some forecasts put the rate at just above four percent by 2024, compared with more than five prior to the recent upheaval.
+Some investors now predict the central bank will cut borrowing costs by year-end.
+Some forecasts put the rate at just above four percent by 2024, compared with more than five prior to the recent upheaval.

-That has focused eyes on the Fed's next policy meeting, with observers predicting that could mark the last increase, even though inflation is still much higher than its target.
+That has focused eyes on the Fed's next policy meeting, with observers predicting it could mark the last increase, even though inflation is still high.

 "The Fed remains in a very difficult position," said Wolfe Research's Chris Senyek.